Be Seen Be Found Faster

 Holster

-Optimized thigh-mount system.
-Centers weight for stability and ensures complete freedom of movement during ascents and descents.
+Optimised thigh-mount system positioned near the body’s centre of mass for stability and intuitive access.
+Designed to preserve freedom of movement during technical ascents and descents.

 The Segregation Thresholdi